ryanq47/WhisperNet/Documentation/ObsidianDocs/1. Task Tracker/Tasks/Listener ReFactor & rework.md

 Current isues;

 line 242 of server.py, getting a winsock error when spawning listener.
 The idea here is to spawn a listener via os/subprocess, and then collect it's PID.
 All comms will be done over http/flask.
 It works fine alone.
+- Fix: Turn off debug mode on windows.
+That was stupid lol

+Okay subprocess thread thing works, needs some review & cleanup:
+- [ ] Errors switched to 'raise'
+- [ ] Return PID's and other info if needed.
+- [ ] Some way to track each listener (listener dict?, DB might be great, but is a lot more work)

 Once completed, next steps are to:
 - Map out endpoints for communication between server & listener